FOR THE AIR. FOR THE CLIMATE.

 For the first time in human history, humans fly free into the air.

 We fly without fossil fuels, batteries, lithium, solar panels, helium, hydrogen and carbon emissions.
-This marks the most sustainable human flight in the history of aviation, being certified by the FAI (Fédération Aéronautique Internationale).
+This marks the most sustainable human flight in the history of aviation.
+The FAI (World Air Sports Federation) recognises some of its achieved performances as World Records.

 Duration: 16 minutes